-Chicago Genealogy – Jewish Chicago Resources continues my series of posts on Chicago genealogy research.
+Today, let’s look at some Chicago Genealogy – Jewish Chicago Resources for my series of posts on Chicago genealogy research.
+Some of the other pages I’ve put up for Polish resources and German resources may also be useful.

 Chicago Jewish Genealogy Web Site